Cryptolens/VATCalculator/README.md

 1. Computes the VAT given a country and a VAT number.
 2. Verifies VAT number with the EU Comission's SOAP app.

-> When verifying VAT, don't view this as an on-demand service, since it might fail occasionally due to errors or maintenance (see [this document](http://ec.europa.eu/taxation_customs/vies/help.html))
+> When verifying VAT number, don't view this as an on-demand service, since it might fail occasionally due to errors or maintenance (see [this document](http://ec.europa.eu/taxation_customs/vies/help.html))